exonum/exonum-doc/src/get-started/java-binding.md

 #### Checking the blockchain state

-In order to check blockchain state TestKit provides a snapshot of the current database state (i.e., the one that corresponds to the latest committed block).
+In order to verify changes in blockchain state TestKit provides a snapshot of the current database state (i.e., the one that corresponds to the latest committed block).
 There are several ways to access it:

 - `void withSnapshot(Consumer<Snapshot> snapshotFunction)`
   Performs a given function with a snapshot of the current database state